-If you’re looking for a new scope whether it’s for a short-barreled FN scar, an exotic tikka ctr or your standby X-bolt, there’s an excellent new scope out there tailor made for your .308.
+If you’re looking for a new scope whether it’s for a short-barrelled FN SCAR, an exotic tikka ctr or your standard Browning X-bolt, there’s an excellent new scope out there tailor made for your .308.
 Here’s a few tips and tricks to choose the best 308 scope for your rifle and a few recommendations if you’ve never bought a scope before.

 Size & Weight

 Over the years optics have been getting lighter and lighter.
-At the same time manufacturers are able to come out with optics with larger and larger objective bells.
-In fact, it’s not uncommon these days to see AR 15’s outfitted with scopes that have 56 mm objective bells.
-This is not necessarily a bad thing, but the larger and heavier your scope is, the more of a hindrance is going to be.
+At the same time manufacturers are able to come out with optics with larger and larger objective lenses.
+In fact, it’s not uncommon these days to see AR 15’s outfitted with scopes that have 56mm objective lenses.
+This is not necessarily a bad thing, but the larger and heavier your scope is, the more of a hindrance it is going to be in the field.

-Determine the relative size the objective bell you need before you go shopping.
-If you never bought a scope before this can be difficult, all you know is a large objective bell gathers light better than the smaller one, but that the quality of the glass inside the objective bell matters more than the overall size.
+Determine the relative size of the objective lens you need before you go shopping.
+If you have never bought a scope before this can be difficult.
+One of the most important things you need to know is that a larger objective lens gathers light better than a smaller one, but also remember that the quality of the glass inside the objective lenses matters more than the overall size.

 Everybody has a different tolerance with the amount of weight they are willing to carry, but for a .308 rifle anything heavier than 8 pounds isn’t necessary.
-Unless you are assembling a solely bench rest rifle used for competitions, a lightweight rifles going to be easier to travel with, easier to clean and at the end of the day more enjoyable to shoot.
+Unless you are assembling a rifle solely for bench rest shooting and competition.
+A lightweight rifle is going to be easier to travel with, easier to clean and at the end of the day more enjoyable to shoot.
 Lightweight and compact rifles are especially important for hunters.

-The budget that you set out for your riflescope should be proportional to the rifle that your shooting.
-Obviously, if you have the new Ruger precision rifle you can afford to spend money on something a little nicer than an inexpensive fixed power scope.
+The budget that you set out for your rifle scope should be proportional to the rifle that you’re shooting.
+Obviously, if you have a new Ruger precision rifle you can afford to spend money on something a little nicer than an inexpensive fixed power scope.

-The goal is to use a magnified optic to get the most performance out of your rifle as possible.
-Depending on the rifle you have, and the job you want to do this can require $300 or $1300.
-Most scopes these days cause under $500 and even the absolute best in the industry costing under $1000.
-Many people even be hard-pressed to not be able to find a totally usable scope for $300.
+The goal is to use a magnified optic to get as much performance out of your rifle as possible.
+Depending on the rifle you have, and the job you want to do this can require $300 or $1300 or even more.
+Most scopes these days cost under $500 and even the absolute best in the industry offer options costing under $1000.
+Many people would be hard-pressed to not find a totally usable scope for $300.

 Your budget is going to be extremely personalized but to get the most out of it consider buying for major manufacturers, not boutique brands.
 You don’t want to go with a cheap fly-by-night import company, but not paying for brand name is a great way to start off ahead.

 Many of the major manufacturers but especially Leupold, Bushnell, and Vortex offer exceptional value priced optics all three of which have purpose made .308 Winchester scopes for under $300.
-These scopes can be used out in excess of 800 yards.
-It’s all about what you are willing to use and the type of scope you want
+These scopes can be used at ranges in excess of 800 yards.
+It’s all about what you are willing to use and the type of scope you want.

 The great thing about shooting a .308 is that you can have literally anything you want.
 From holographic sights made to be as inexpensive as possible but still have BDC reticle, all the way up to extraordinarily specialized tactical, military style scopes designed to be able to hit targets as far away as the moon.